 - Beware of inadvertent confidentiality breaches, such as discussing patients somewhere you can be overheard.

-- Don't share confidential information about patients with your friends or family, either in person or via social networking.
+- Don't share confidential information about patients with your friends or family, either in person or remotely (such as online).

-This guidance was correct at publication 28/06/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 03/11/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.